-My first thoughts of this book were The Godfather (1972) and The Princess Diaries (2001) with a splash of Pretty women (1990).
+My first thoughts on this book were The Godfather (1972) and The Princess Diaries (2001) with a splash of Pretty women (1990).
 Yeah, I know, you’re probably sitting there saying what kind of Cluster (excuse my language.)
 Fuckery is that.
 So let me break this down so you can see where it is exactly I’m coming from.
 Please just take these as reference points to grasp the feel of the book.
-The book is in no way a copy of anyone of these movies.
+The book is in no way a copy of any one of these movies.

 The Godfather; the Stern family is not to be messed with, and Catherine (the patriarch of the Stern Family) is our Don Vito Corleone.
 She doesn’t take crap from anyone and when she wants something done, it gets done.
 When she wants for her family, she gets for her family she is not to be messed with in a shape or form.
-The Stern Family is one you do not want to cross ever, unless you‘re just threw with life.
+The Stern Family is one you do not want to cross ever unless you’re just threw with life.
 And let’s just say mother knows best.

 The Princess Diaries; Fallon (thinking about her has my heart thumping), My goodness what a fantastic character.
 Very seldom do I fall for the women more than the Man.
 Sorry Gabriel, but she is the star of this show (for me anyways), she is strong, fierce and on a mission to be what Catherine molds her to become: a wife for her oldest son.
 Let’s just Fallon does the job asked of her.
 Going in with the intent to leave love out of the equation, to move up in the world and out of the slums she grew up in.
 You see, Catherine needs to control, she controls her life and the lives of those she loves.
 She finds Fallon and takes her time to mold her to the strong, fierce women in which I’ve come to love.
 Sort of like what the Grandmother does for Princess Mia (Anne Hathaway).

 Pretty Woman; Pretty Woman is about the transformation of not only Vivian (Julia Roberts) but also the growth of Edward (Richard Gere) learning to open his heart before it’s too late.
 Now swap Edward & Vivian for Gabriel & Fallon.
-Orgeron truly created a wonderful development for these cast.
+Orgeron truly created a wonderful development for this cast.

 Fallon was lost before finding the Stern family.
 It was just her and her mother or the system (foster care).
 She grew up fighting just to survive her life.
-The Stern family is composed of Catherine (Mother) and her boys Gabriel, Zander, Liam and Vin (the not brother but brother).
+The Stern family is composed of Catherine (Mother) and her boys Gabriel, Zander, Liam, and Vin (the not brother but brother).
 Each of the books in the Saga is for them.
 And let just say all the men will leave an impression on you.
-Because as I was reading not only did I want to read about Fallon & Gabriel I found my mind crossing over to the other boys lives and wondering what Catherine has in store for them.
-I’m definitely hook on learning more about the Stern family.
+Because as I was reading not only did I want to read about Fallon & Gabriel I found my mind crossing over to the other boy’s lives and wondering what Catherine has in store for them.
+I’m definitely hooked on learning more about the Stern family.

 Happily Ever After ✓